MEDNAX (MD) Q2 2017 Results - Earnings Call Transcript

 Operator

 Next question comes from the line of Tejus Ujjani with Goldman Sachs.
-(26:07) opening his line.
+Just a moment, we're opening his line.

 Tejus Ujjani - Goldman Sachs & Co.
 LLC

-Joint procedures off of the inpatient-only list, essentially recommending that some can be performed in an outpatient setting.
+...joint procedures off of the inpatient-only list, essentially recommending that some can be performed in an outpatient setting.
 Have you looked at that in terms of potential impact to your anesthesia business?
 My understanding is a bulk of your practice settings are outpatient.
 Any idea of the revenue opportunity there?

 Roger J. Medel, M.D. - MEDNAX, Inc.